 The term GI Bill® refers to any Department of Veterans Affairs education benefit earned by members of Active Duty, Selected Reserve and National Guard Armed Forces and their families.
 The benefit is designed to help service members and eligible veterans cover the costs associated with getting an education or training.
 The GI Bill has several programs and each is administrated differently — depending on a person’s eligibility and duty status.

 Eligible Veterans and Service members may apply for either Veteran Readiness and Employment (VR&E) service or for Education/Career Counseling online through eBenefits.
 Ill or injured Service members who have not yet received an SCD rating do not need to wait to apply.
 Service members expecting a discharge that is other than dishonorable who possess a VA memorandum or Integrated Disability Evaluation System (IDES) rating of 20 percent or more—as well as Service members currently going through a Physical Evaluation Board—may be eligible to receive VR&E services.
 You can learn more about this program on the US Department of Veterans Affairs website.

 Workforce Innovation and Opportunity Act (WIOA)

 WIOA is designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
 WIOA brings together, in strategic coordination, the core programs of Federal investment in skill development:

-- employment and training services for adults, dislocated workers, and youth and Wagner-Peyser employment services administered by the Department of Labor (DOL) through formula grants to states; and
+- Employment and training services for adults, dislocated workers, and youth and Wagner-Peyser employment services administered by the Department of Labor (DOL) through formula grants to states.

 Trade Adjustment Assistance (TAA)